samsung-cnct/kraken-lib/README.md

 _Optional step_

-You can try having helm install a new service, such as the Kubernetess dashboard
+You can try having helm install a new service, such as the Kubernetes dashboard

 ##### Find Kubernetes Dashboard Version